French Buckwheat Crepes (Spinach Mushroom Savory Galette)

 This is how French people eat buckwheat crepes:

 - Butter the crepe pan and warm under medium eat

-- Place the crepe on the crepe pan and garnish HALF of the crepes with layers of grated, cheese, ham, cooked potatoes or vegetables, more grated cheese.
+- Place the crepe on the crepe pan and garnish half of the crepes with layers of grated cheese, ham, cooked potatoes or vegetables, and more grated cheese.